CodyNicholson/Backend_Development_Notes/Software_Development_Process/Rational_Unified_Software_Process/useCaseDriven.md

-#The Rational Unified Process (RUP) is Use Case Driven
+# The Rational Unified Process (RUP) is Use Case Driven

-A system is something that performs a sequence of actions in responce to user input
+A system is something that performs a sequence of actions in response to user input

 The user submits some requests, or requests some functionality, and the system responds to those requests